Percolation Diagrams Derived from First-Principles Investigation of Chemical Short-Range Order in Binary Alloys

-\ar{Along with the percolation threshold value as shown in \autoref{percolation_map}, we also plot the difference between calculated percolation threshold and alloy composition, denoted by $\Delta p_{c}^{3D} \{1\} = p_{c}^{3D}(\alpha) - \comp$, where, $p_{c}^{3D}(\alpha_1) \coloneqq p_{c}^{3D}\{1\}$.
-We note that in the experimental study of Cu-Rh alloy, the data for the number of monolayers selectively dissolved ($h$) for passive film formation plotted against the alloy composition ($\comp$) was fit to the percolation crossover model corresponding to the third NN percolation threshold $p_{c}^{3D} \{3\}$ (Figure 7 of Ref. \cite{xie2021passivation}).
+In addition to the first NN percolation threshold for Cu-Rh shown in \autoref{percolation_map}(a), we plot the difference between calculated percolation threshold and alloy composition in \autoref{percolation_map}(b), denoted by $\Delta p_{c}^{3D} \{1\} = p_{c}^{3D}(\alpha_1) - \comp$, where, $p_{c}^{3D}(\alpha_1) \coloneqq p_{c}^{3D}\{1\}$.
+We note that in the experimental study of Cu-Rh alloy \cite{xie2021passivation}, the data for the number of monolayers selectively dissolved ($h$) for passive film formation plotted against the alloy composition ($\comp$) was fit to the percolation-crossover model corresponding to the third NN percolation threshold $p_{c}^{3D} \{1,2,3\}$ (Figure 7 of Ref.\ \cite{xie2021passivation}).
 This is due to the atomic size of Cu and Rh atoms that leads to an estimated \{-Rh-O-Rh-\} oxide mer unit length close to the third NN distance in the FCC lattice.
-However, the analysis shown in this study, and more specifically the chemical percolation diagram (CPD) shown in \autoref{percolation_map}, is relevant and important in complex concentrated alloys with Cu and Rh as constituent elements where Rh is the passivating element.
-In principle, this analysis can be extended to the third NN percolation thresholds.}
+Therefore, the third NN percolation threshold is relevant for determining the critical concentration for passivation for binary Cu-Rh.
+In principle, it is possible to extend the MC-RNG analysis to the third NN percolation threshold, though it would be computationally expensive.
+From \autoref{percolation_map}(a), we can infer that the percolation threshold increases due to short-range ordering.
+Based on the third NN short-range order diagram (\autoref{sro_map}), we can expect that the third NN percolation threshold will show a similar trend.
+This behavior in percolation threshold shifting to a higher value is also observed in the percolation crossover model fit to the experimental data in Ref.\ \cite{xie2021passivation}.